 With either scenario, the deposit will be held until all accounts are finalized.
 In order to process a refund, the bills must be paid or transferred to the blanket account, so the deposit can be applied against all final charges.

 Refund of Deposits

-Cash deposits made by residential or commercial customers shall be refunded at such time as the customer discontinues electric and/or water service, provided that all final charges for electric and/or water service have been paid in full at the time the customer discontinues said service.
+Cash deposits made by Residential or Commercial Customers shall be refunded provided that all final charges for electric and/or water service have been paid in full at the time the customer discontinues service.
+Refunds are mailed 30 days after final payment.
 Surety bonds or irrevocable letters of credit posted in lieu of such deposits shall be canceled upon payment of the final bill for electric and/or water service after the customer discontinues service.
 Residential customers who demonstrate a satisfactory utility credit history for two (2) consecutive years may have their deposit credited to their current bill.
 Any deposits retained at time of termination of the account will automatically be applied to any outstanding bill, and any remainder shall be refunded.

 The Customer Service Division has been granted the authority to increase the amount of the utility deposit required, or reinstate the deposit if it has been waived, modified, or refunded when any utility customer fails to maintain an Acceptable Payment History.
 The customer will receive a written notice of not less than five (5) business days of a required security deposit increase.
 The customer will be required to have a deposit with the City of Lakeland to equal the minimum amount of twice the average monthly bill and will be billed over a six (6) month period.